Canada Immigration News

 Canada announces New Interim Measure to expand citizenship beyond first generation born abroad

 On March 13, 2025, the Canadian government announced that citizenship applications will now be accepted and processed for persons born outside Canada with grandparents or earlier generations who were born in Canada.This is in response to a court decision in the case of Bjorkquist v.
 Canada.
 In December 2023, the judge in this case ruled that the first generation limit on acquisition of citizenship is a violation of the Canadian Charter of Rights.
-However, the judge suspended the ruling until the Canadian Parliament could pass legislation protecting the rights of second generation persons.
-Such legislation was introduced in the previous...
+However, the judge suspended the ruling to allow the Canadian Parliament to pass legislation protecting the rights of second generation persons.
+Such legislation was introduced in the...

 Canada announces new program for “Digital Nomads”